casu/exifrename/README.md

 Renames all jpg|JPG|avi|AVI|mov|MOV to YYYY-MM-DD-HH-MM-SS-[SU-]description.[jpg|avi|mov].
 If option -safe is used a directory .original will be created where the files will be copied before renaming.
 If the EXIF tag subseconds is found -SU will be added to the filename between seconds (SS) and description.

+The exiv2 tool is needed for finding timestamp information from pictures.
+The timestamp of video files is determined via stat command.